 Hi, my name is Michael Grohol

 I am a Lead Inspector/Assessor.
-I am licensed with the California Department of Public Health, Childhood Lead Poisoning Prevention Branch, Lead Related Construction unit.
-ID # 23367.
+I am licensed through the California Department of Public Health, Childhood Lead Poisoning Prevention Branch, Lead Related Construction unit.
+ID # LRC-00005964.

-If you or your family live in a home that was built before 1978, there is a good possibility that lead based paint was used in your home.
+If you or your family live in a home that was built in or before 1978, there is a good possibility that lead-based paint was used in your home.

 In fact, the Environmental Protection Agency allowed it to be on the shelves of paint stores until 1980.
-The older your home is, the greater chance that lead based paint was used on it.
+The older your home is, the greater the chance that lead-based paint was used on it.

 Lead is particularly harmful to children.
 An elevated lead blood level is harmful to developing brains, kidneys, and can mean lower IQ, as well as behavior and learning problems.

-The advisory committee on Childhood Lead Poisoning Prevention has recommended that lead blood levels in children be lowered from 10 micro-grams of lead per deciliter to 5 micro-grams per deciliter.
-The Center for Disease Control (CDC) has accepted the panels recommendations.
+The advisory committee on Childhood Lead Poisoning Prevention has recommended that lead blood levels in children be lowered from 10 micrograms of lead per deciliter to 5 micrograms per deciliter.
+The Center for Disease Control (CDC) has accepted the recommendations of the panel.
 It is estimated that 1 in 38 children have elevated levels of lead in their blood.